sCrypt-Inc/learn-scrypt-courses/README.md

-# learn-scrypt-contents
+# Learn sCrypt Contents
-The contents repo of interactive learning project @Learn-sCrypt
+The contents of interactive [Learn sCrypt](https://learn.scrypt.io/).

 ## Structure
+To create a new course, use the following format.
+Pull requests are welcome.
 <pre>
 #language
 ├── course-#courseNum